robert-strandh/SICL/README.md

    * The systems in [the Predicament repository]
    * The systems in [the Regalia repository]
    * The systems in [the Clostrophilia repository]
+   * The system "acclimation", from [the Acclimation repository]

 The bash script `get-dependencies.sh` will do this work for you.